stephan-klein/supersonic/docs/steroids/cli/connect-screen/index.md

 ## Logs

 When developing apps, you will inevitably have to debug your code at some point.
-There are of course many ways to do this (see the [Debugging index](/tooling/debugging/) for more), but the Logs screen is a very useful tool for debugging purposes.
+There are of course many ways to do this (see the [Debugging index][debugging-guide] for more), but the Logs screen is a very useful tool for debugging purposes.

-See the [Logging guide](/tooling/debugging/logging/) for more information.
+See the [Logging guide][logging-guide] for more information.

 ## Documentation